 A risk factor associated with chronic myeloid leukemia (CML) is exposure to high levels of radiation.

 As part of our comprehensive approach to cancer prevention and education, Northside Hospital offers Built To Quit, a smoking and tobacco cessation program offering resources to help individuals quit smoking and stop using other tobacco products.
-For additional information or to register for a class, please call 404-780-7653 or email email@example.com or register online for an upcoming class.
+For additional information please call 404-780-7653 or email email@example.com or register online for an upcoming class.

 Doctors may find chronic leukemia in a routine blood test, before symptoms begin.
 If this happens, or if you have signs or symptoms that suggest leukemia, you may undergo the following diagnostic exams: